 If making this ahead of time, keep the chips in an airtight container, and chop and blend the fruit, but don’t add the jelly/sugar mixture until just before serving.
 Use hot pepper jelly if you want more of a spicy kick.

-- 1 Tbs brown sugar
+- 1 tablespoon sugar

-- 1 Tbs cinnamon
+- ½ teaspoon cinnamon

 - cooking spray

-- Heat oven to 350 degrees.
+- Preheat the oven to 400°F

-- Combine sugar and cinnamon in a bowl.
+- Combine the sugar and cinnamon in a small bowl.